 One of the easiest and most popular ways to make a planned gift is to include Eisenhower Fellowships in your will or living trust.
 You can name EF as a beneficiary of your retirement plan, or life insurance policy.
 There are other ways to structure a planned gift that provide tax benefits, income to you and your family and ensure flexibility if your financial circumstances change.
 No matter what the size, your planned gift to EF indicates your dedication to our work and that of our extraordinary Fellows.

 Eisenhower Fellowships’ endowment assets are invested and managed to secure our organization’s future.
 The endowment allows us to expand our programs, extend our mission, and support our network of international leaders from 115 countries who are working to make the world more peaceful, prosperous and just.

 The material presented on this Planned Giving website is not offered as legal or tax advice.
-We urge you to consult with your professional advisor about your situation before making a charitable gift.
+We encourage you to consult with your financial advisor about your situation before making a charitable gift.

 If you have any questions or require additional information, please contact the Development Office: